-If a pregnancy occurs during the study, although it is not a serious adverse event itself, it should be documented and forwarded to the MAH within the same time limits as a serious adverse event.
-The result of a pregnancy will be followed-up according to applicable Bayer SOPs.
+If a pregnancy occurs in a patient or a patient's partner during the study, although it is not a serious adverse event itself, it should be documented and forwarded to the MAH within the same time limits as a serious adverse event.
+The result of a pregnancy will be followed-up according to applicable

+Bayer SOPs.
 Any data on abnormal findings concerning either the mother or the baby will be collected as adverse events.